-To make WARM HOLD automatically follow another cycle:
+To make KEEP WARM automatically follow another cycle:

-- Touch in cooking instructions, then touch WARM HOLD followed by START/ ENTER. - When the last cooking cycle is over, you will hear two tones.
-"HOLD" will come on while the oven continues to run. - WARM HOLD will follow AUTO DEFROST, CONVECTION, COMBI cooking, and timed cooking.
+- While you are touching in cooking instructions, touch KEEP WARM before touching START/ENTER.
+OR - After the oven starts operating, touch OFF/CANCEL once, touch KEEP WARM and then touch START/ENTER. - When the last cooking cycle is over, you will hear two tones.
+"Hold" will come on while the oven continues to run. - KEEP WARM will follow AUTO DEFROST, COOK, or Temperature Probe cooking.